MWelHeb/01_Covid19_Scan/Data_Science_Projects.md

 ...
 ```
-Once all required programs have been installed it is possible run any Python program (e.g. named as test.py) by means of following command.
+Once all required programs have been installed it is possible to run any Python program (e.g. named as test.py) by means of following command.
 ```
 python3 test.py
 ```